Milkman68/HL2-RebalanceMod_Game-files/README.md

 - Revamped enemy AI: Soldiers and Metrocops in particular have received massive changes to their combat AI to make them less brainless and more interesting to fight.
 Including a new Elite variant of the standard Metrocop that specializes in deploying Manhacks.

 - Changed NPC behavior:
-While smarter AI is nice, giving NPC's more actual things to do makes things much more interesting.
+While smarter AI is nice, giving NPCs more actual things to do makes things much more interesting.
 The Strider for example; now has the ability to use that giant Warp-Cannon on its enemies.
 Making it much more terrifying and dynamic than before.

 - Visual Changes: Some effort has also been put into making things look a little nicer.
 There's now colored Muzzleflashes, and Dynamic lights have been added to some visual effects like explosions and fire.
 Standard Zombies also now have 5 additional skins.